zerok/celery-prometheus-exporter/README.md

 `redis://redis:6379/0`.
 If you're using AMQP or something else other than Redis, take a look at the Celery documentation and install the additioinal requirements 😊 Also use the `--broker` option to specify a different broker URL.

-There is also a Dockerfile and a Makefile available which you should be able to use out of the box to get this going with Docker.
-The image exposes port 8888.

 If you then look at the exposed metrics, you should see something like this: